Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 - Process of updating a comment
 The User can update their comment and the rating which they have given.
 They can also delete their comments too and are asked to confirm this option.
-The comments whether new or upodated are approved or disapproved in the admin panel.
+The comments whether new or updated are approved or disapproved in the admin panel.

 <img src="media/udcprocess.png" alt="comment">